jasonicarter/MLND_capstone/Capstone_proposal.md

 investment/stock at a low price and hope to sell the same investment, some time in the future, at a price higher then what you bought it.

-The problem to be solved: *Predict the future price of stock A, given the historic price of stock A, over a time period of t.*
+The problem to be solved: *Predict the future price of a given stock, given the historic prices of said stock, over a time period using concepts and techniques in technical analysis and machine learning.*

 ### Datasets and Inputs